aforward9600/pokemonpalette/README.md

 - Can now cut grass in the plateau tileset
 - Fix jump kick effect doing 0 crash damage
 - On GBC, moves animations are colored according to type
+- Can Fly and Teleport out of maps using the Forest tileset

 #Changes not yet in the release branch:
 -----------